-For fiscal 2021, the Compensation Committee also approved total compensation plans for Mr. Hansen, Mr. Thompson and Mr. Frooman.
-The aggregate amount of annual cash incentive payout for fiscal 2021 for Mr. Hansen, Mr. Thompson and Mr. Frooman were designed to be based on the sum of that named executive officer's earned incentive for the fiscal 2021 Cintas EPS component and the individual performance component (consisting of a subjective performance evaluation rather than performance against specified individual performance goals).
+For fiscal 2022, the Compensation Committee also approved total compensation plans for each of Mr. Hansen, Mr. Thompson and Mr. Denton.
+The aggregate amount of annual cash incentive payout that could be earned for fiscal 2022 by each of Mr. Hansen, Mr. Thompson and Mr. Denton was designed to be based on the sum of that named executive officer's earned incentive for the fiscal 2022 Cintas EPS component and the individual performance component (consisting of an overall subjective performance evaluation rather than performance against specified individual performance goals).
 Based upon overall performance, the eligible named executive officers could earn from 0% to a maximum of 200% of the annual cash incentive target.